BMW X1 hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingThe BMW X1 plug-in hybrid is a match for its closest rivals when it comes to emissions, economy and electric range

-- 6Practicality & boot space - currently readingThe BMW X1 hybrid's good packaging and passenger space hasn't suffered too much from the addition of batteries
+- 6Boot space, seating & practicality - currently readingThe BMW X1 hybrid's good packaging and passenger space hasn't suffered too much from the addition of batteries